yanamal/bug.features.appendix/index.md

 These time interval data are mined for common patterns in temporal relationships between intervals.
 Two intervals may **overlap** in time, **meet** (one starts exactly when the other ends), or be completely disjoint, with the first interval occurring **before** the other one.

 #### Example temporal patterns
-We found 92 temporal patterns which were common in student code, and used each as a boolean feature in the difficulty models (was this pattern ever present in this student's attempt so far?).
+We found 92 temporal patterns which were common in student code, and used each as a boolean feature in the difficulty models ("was this pattern ever present in this student's attempt so far?").

 Below are some represenative examples of the common temporal patterns we found.